cloudnull/kenova/README.rst

 What the kenova.sh script does is create a wrapper script for the python nova client, which simplifies the users interactions with the python-novaclient.
 The script is FULL Featured and works with the Rackspace Cloud in all Active environments.
 This includes :

+* US Cloud Servers
+* US Open Cloud Servers
+* UK Cloud Servers
+* UK Open Cloud Servers

+Now Supported is also Cloud Networks as well as Cloud Block Storage.

 The python Nova Client is a powerful python based tool that can assist in A LOT of Openstack / Rackspace Cloud Functions.
 When you interface with python-nova-client you are using some fantastic libraries that extend the functionality of the Cloud.

 Please have a look here to review the work done by many other very bright people.
 Please review the `Python Nova Client On GIT hub`_\.

-* US Cloud Servers
-* US Open Cloud Servers
-* UK Cloud Servers

 In order to install the ``kenova`` application you **MUST** have two dependencies installed on your system.
 You need to have both ``Python`` and ``Git`` installed.
 These two applications are found in ALL Repositories, or you can get them from source here :